American Horror Story: Double Feature (2021)

 In Part 1, titled Red Tide, struggling writer Harry Gardner (Finn Wittrock), his pregnant wife Doris (Lily Rabe), and their daughter Alma (Ryan Kiera Armstrong) move to Provincetown, an isolated beach town in Massachusetts, for the winter for Harry to work in peace without any disturbances.
 Once they are settled in, the town's true residents begin to make themselves known.
 Harry suffers from writer's block and later goes to a bar called the Muse one night, where he meets singer and songwriter Austin Sommers (Evan Peters) and erotic novelist Sarah Cunningham, known by the pseudonym Belle Noir (Frances Conroy), who assist him with his problem.
 A mysterious black pill is presented to Harry by Austin who claims it will help those with creativity and talent become increasingly advanced with their work, however, the pill also exacts a price in the form of horrifying side effects.
 Strange creatures referred to as "pale people" terrorize the stark and hollow town.
-Throughout the season, many disturbing events unfold are seen, alongside various characters.
-They include the unhygienic Mickey (Macaulay Culkin), Harry's stern agent Ursula (Leslie Grossman), tattooist and body modifier Lark Feldman (Billie Lourd), an eccentric homeless woman called Tuberculosis Karen (Sarah Paulson), nosy rookie chief of police Chief Burleson (Adina Porter), a mysterious woman called the Chemist (Angelica Ross), and interior designer Holden Vaughn (Denis O'Hare).
+Throughout the season, many disturbing events unfold, alongside various characters.
+They include the unhygienic Mickey (Macaulay Culkin), Harry's stern agent Ursula Khan (Leslie Grossman), tattooist and body modifier Lark Feldman (Billie Lourd), an eccentric homeless woman called Tuberculosis Karen (Sarah Paulson), nosy rookie chief of police Chief Burleson (Adina Porter), a mysterious woman called the Chemist (Angelica Ross), and interior designer Holden Vaughn (Denis O'Hare).

 In Part 2, titled Death Valley, Kendall Carr (Kaia Gerber), Cal Cambon (Nico Greetham), Troy Lord (Isaac Cole Powell) and Jamie Howard (Rachel Hilson), four college students who are on a camping trip are swept up in a horrifying and deadly extraterrestrial conspiracy that has been developing for decades.
-President Dwight D. Eisenhower (Neal McDonough) has given a dreadful task to reason with some unexpected and unwanted guests as his wife, Mamie Eisenhower (Sarah Paulson), has gone behind his back and makes a life-threatening decision.
+President Dwight D. Eisenhower (Neal McDonough) has been given a dreadful task to reason with some unexpected and unwanted guests as his wife, Mamie Eisenhower (Sarah Paulson), has gone behind his back and makes a life-threatening decision.

 NYC (2022)

 In 1981 New York City, a series of murders targeting the gay community garners hatred for the apathetic NYPD.
-Closeted detective Patrick Read (Russell Tovey) and his partner, New York Native reporter Gino Barelli (Joe Mantello) for whom Read left his ex, Barbara (Leslie Grossman), begin investigating the murderous homocidal duo consisting of the illusive leather-clad "Big Daddy" and twisted Dr. Whitely (Jeff Hiller).
+Closeted detective Patrick Read (Russell Tovey) and his partner, New York Native reporter Gino Barelli (Joe Mantello) for whom Patrick left his ex, Barbara Read (Leslie Grossman), begin investigating the murderous homicidal duo consisting of the elusive leather-clad "Big Daddy" and twisted Mr. Gideon Whitely (Jeff Hiller).
 Their differing opinions on how to approach the investigation, however, leads to a rough patch in their relationship.
-Read and Barelli are joined by Adam Carpenter (Charlie Carver), a young gay man whose friend has gone missing.
-Carpenter's search leads him to a connection with photographer Theo Graves (Isaac Cole Powell), though this draws jealousy from Graves' toxic partner Sam (Zachary Quinto).
+Patrick and Gino are joined by Adam Carpenter (Charlie Carver), a young gay man whose friend has gone missing.
+Adam's search leads him to a connection with photographer Theo Graves (Isaac Cole Powell), though this draws jealousy from Theo's toxic partner Sam Jones (Zachary Quinto).
 Meanwhile, Dr. Hannah Wells (Billie Lourd) investigates a new disease spreading from Fire Island while Cabaret singer Kathy Pizzaz (Patti LuPone) handles decreasing audiences at her local bathhouse venue.